 While USPS may be the most well-known delivery service, there are two other options available: FedEx and United Parcel Service.

-The company offers FedEx One Rate — flat-rate shipping for up to 50 pounds.
+The company offers FedEx One Rate — flat-rate shipping for packages up to 50 pounds.
 However, the price varies based on the shipment’s origin and destination, the size of the package and the chosen speed of delivery.
-(With FedEx One Rate, you can ship a FedEx Small Box via FedEx Express Saver for as low as $8.65.)
+(With FedEx One Rate, you can ship a FedEx Small Box via FedEx Express Saver for as low as $12.05.)
 Get the current FedEx One Rate pricing here.

 FedEx also offers complimentary envelopes and boxes, all delivered to your home at no cost.
 Choose from a range of FREE, ready-to-use self-sealing packaging in various shapes and sizes.
 They’re available in-store or online.

 And, for convenience, you can pay for shipping and print labels online.
 Finally, just schedule a package pick-up right from your home.

 For more details on “How to Ship a Package” via FedEx, click here.